meshery/meshery/docs/pages/project/contributing/contributing-ui.md

             └── color
                 └── meshery.svg
     ```
-5. Avoid any kind of duplicacy in the versions of icon used.
+5. Avoid any kind of duplicity in the versions of icon used.

 For accessing the svg file as data-url, the utf8 encoding should be used in place of base64.Use [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) on SVG data URIs. \
   ```